IsiAlas/IsiAlas/README.md

 🔭 I’m currently looking for a job as a Data Analyst in Berlin or Remote.

-🌱 I’m am learning more advanced on SQL and Python.
+🌱 I’m am learning more advanced SQL and Python.

 💻 I'm am collaborating on a project where we are predicting population per country with time series modelling.